rsdoiel/antenna/archives/2025/motorcycles_2025.06.md

 ---

-## Indian Motorcycle Just Killed Its Coolest Bike and Didn't Even Give It a Funeral
+## [UPDATE] Indian Motorcycle Just Killed Its Coolest Bike and Didn't Even Give It a Funeral

 date: 2025-02-13, from: Ride Apart, Electric Motorcycle News